aashikamakkena/II-I-LABS/DS LAB/Experiment 2/readme.md

-Write a program to sort a given list of integers using Selection Sort.
+Write a program to sort a given list of integers using Selection Sort